cardboardcode/main/README.md

 <img src="docs/images/T-T.png" width="200p" height="200p">

 Task Tracker (T-T) is an easy-to-use software which helps you manage your daily tasks. <br>It is a simple and fun product which uses a creative Graphical User Interface to make the operations quick, easy and intuitive.
+Currently maintained only by cardboardcode.

 * [About Us](https://github.com/CS2103AUG2016-T09-C3/main/blob/master/docs/AboutUs.md)